Danises/My_Projects/README.md

 # My_Projects
-# Small Projects I work on with programming languages.
+# Small-scale Projects I work on with programming languages.